Ahmed-Adel-Ismail/J-Curry/README.md

 # J-Curry
 a library that enables Currying functions in Java (using RxJava2 interfaces), compatible with Java 6, 7 and 8

-to curry any function you will need to call Curry.apply()
+# What is Currying

+a small video that explains Currying : https://www.youtube.com/watch?v=iZLP4qOwY8I&feature=youtu.be

 # Curry.apply(function,firstParameter)

-The apply method will return another function that takes the next parameter and be executed later.
+To curry any function you will need to call Curry.apply(), the apply method will return another function that takes the next parameter and be executed later.
 A sample example for a logging function is as follows :

     public class MainActivity extends AppCompatActivity